FunHOI: Annotation-Free 3D Hand-Object Interaction Generation via Functional Text Guidance: Experiments

-We randomly selected 500 images from each dataset and used these images to evaluate the various comparison methods.
-Additionally, we collected 1000 images from HO3D and OakInk, spanning 30 categories.
-Following the method described in Sec.~\ref{sec:3.1}, we generated corresponding prompts and used them to fine-tune the diffusion model.
-The supplementary material showcases the HOI reconstruction results for some of these categories.
-Since IHOI and gSDF were trained on the HO3D and DexYCB datasets, respectively, we exclude the experimental results of these methods on their respective training datasets to ensure a fair comparison.
+We randomly select 500 images from each dataset for evaluation.
+The supplementary material provides additional HOI reconstruction results for representative categories.
+Since IHOI and gSDF were trained on HO3D and DexYCB, respectively, we exclude their results on the corresponding training datasets to avoid train-test overlap.